-The backcountry environment has changed dramatically over the past decade.
+The backcountry environment has changed dramatically in the last 10 years.

-It is no longer uncommon to see avid backcountry skiers wearing safety gear such as helmets and beacons.
-One area that
+It's no longer uncommon to see skiers enthusiastically heading to the backcountry, equipped with safety gear such as helmets and beacons.

 At Kagura, during peak season in January, the 5th Romance Lift at the top of the ski resort opens, and a whole new world unfolds beyond the top of the slopes